 Grangetown Local History Society holds its meetings at Glamorgan Archives in Leckwith.
 There is a carpark, there is also parking at the nearby Cardiff retail park close to Cardiff City FC.
 The No 1 city circle bus has a stop close to the Archive opposite the Cardiff Bus garage, with the bus running down Grange Gardens (13.30 and 14.00, eight minutes) via Corporation Road, Clare Road and Cornwall Street.
 The No 2 City Circle returns by the same route (15.23 and 15.59 outside the bus garage).
 Lifts from centre of Grangetown can be arranged via the chair and secretary.

 Displays: The society displays photos, slideshows and audio memories at local community events and fairs, including the annual Grangetown Festival in June.
 It has also taken part in local and family history fairs and exhibited at the local library.
 Audio history: We are involved in an ongoing audio history project, collecting memories from Grangetown people of times and people in the past.
 If you would like to take part - home visits can be arranged - contact us below.
 We are particularly interested in hearing from people with connections to north Grangetown/Saltmead.
 Archive: We are always collecting photos and memories to build up our growing archive of Grangetown history.
 We are currently starting to digitise our archive and files of photos, which is quite a long term task.
 We are always interested in hearing from people with old photos.
 Even some old family photos can sometimes reveal something about the local area or a particular time.
 We can arrange to scan and return photos, as well as take digital copies.
 Thanks to the diligent work of society member Brenda John, the old files of documents and photos have been collated, sorted and properly archived and the Grangetown local history archive is now available to view online Grangetown and World War I and II: We created an online version of the Grangetown War Memorial, to mark the centenary of World War I. It involved researching the details of the men on the memorial - as well as other casualties with Grangetown connections who were not recorded.
 A separate website has been created - www.grangetownwar.co.uk and is being updated as the project progresses.
 We now have a book out, It Touched Every Street based on our research and telling the stories of the men and women who died.
 See below for more details.
-Research is under way on a similar project to mark the 80th anniversary of World War Two.
+Research is under way on a similar project to mark the 80th anniversary of World War Two and the Cardiff Blitz in 2020/21.
 Books: It Touched Every Street which tells the story of Grangetown's war memorial and the men and women who died in World War One was published in 2018.
 It is available for £ 14.99 from Wordcatcher Publishing, Amazon and via the society.
 A book Old Grangetown Memories Book Two was published in 2013.
 Copies are sometimes available on eBay.
 Old Grangetown Memories Book One was published in June 2011 and quickly sold out.
 There are two other books Old Grangetown Shops and Memories and Old Grangetown Memories Book Two which have also sold out but both should still available to borrow from the Central and Grangetown libraries.
 Due to changing fashions/costs, we no longer produce a calendar.

 Visits: We undertake occasional visits - the most recent one was to Port Talbot transport museum.
 Others have included the Island Farm prisoner of war camp near Bridgend, Cardiff Museum, Glamorgan Archives, Margam Abbey, Risca Museum and the Cardiff Bay Barrage.
 Members have also joined in research projects involving the early history of Cardiff docklands and how it came about, with the Glamorgan Archive and Parlimentary archive.

-Research starts for World War Two project
+Stories appeal for World War Two project

 Following the success of our World War One centenary project, the society is busy researching for a project to mark the 80th anniversary of World War Two in Grangetown and the Cardiff Blitz.